Christman-Gavin/ts-configs/README.md

-These are my preferred linting and prettier settings for js
+These are my preferred linting and prettier settings for js as well as tsconfigs for ts